huggingface/tokenizers/tokenizers/tk-encode/README.md

   With this feature enabled, `tk_convert`'s `Tokenizer::from_pretrained` becomes accessible.

-- **config**: The leaf components' own serde impls, which `tk-convert` turns on.
-Off by
-  default: the slim reader needs no serde.
+- **serde**: Every component's own `Serialize`/`Deserialize` — the derives on the types themselves and the hand-written impls in the `serialization.rs` next to each of them.
+Off by default, because the slim reader (`tk-serialize`) builds a pipeline from a canonical `tokenizer.json` with no serde at all; `tk-convert` and the `tokenizers` umbrella turn it on, so python, node and existing `tokenizers::…` users are unaffected.

 - **bpe** / **unigram** / **wordpiece** / **wordlevel**: one per model.
 Only `bpe` is on by default, because none of the current SOTA models use anything else.
 A `tokenizer.json` naming